S.O.U.L. Sisters Leadership Collective is Hiring!

 - Have experience with administrative tasks including calendaring, task management & professional email communication;

-- Have an analysis of anti-racist and anti-oppressive practices and principles including gender and racial justice;
+- Have a strong analysis of anti-racist and anti-oppressive practices and principles including gender and racial justice;

 - Be LGBTQIA+ affirming;